carolina1995/Carolina/README.md

 gulp
 ```

-How to use this library
+How to initialize the library
 ---------------
 ```
     <script>
         Carolina.init({
-            lang: 'he',
+            lang: 'en-GB',
-            debug: true,
+            logLevel: 2, // 0 is NO_LOGS , 1 INFO_MODE, 2 DEBUG_MODE, 3 ULTRA_DEBUG_MODE.
             continuous: false,
             interimResults: false,
             maxAlternatives: 1,
-            quality: 1, // Should be 0 or 1, when 0 is the most poor quality and 1 is the heights.
+            quality: 1, // 0 is BAD QUALITY result capture and 1 is GOOD QUALITY result capture.
             // The callbacks are the lifecycle of the carolina voice recognition service and thier name is very explnatory so there is no point to describe each of them.
             callbacks: {
                 context: this,